insolite-dev/field_suggestion/README.md

 ```

 ## External control
-Here we cust wrapped our `Scaffold` with `GestureDetector` to handle gestures on the screen.
+Here we just wrapped our `Scaffold` with `GestureDetector` to handle gestures on the screen.
 And now we can close box when we tap on the screen.
+(You can do it everywhere, where you used `FieldSuggestion` with `BoxController`).

 <img src="https://raw.githubusercontent.com/theiskaa/field_suggestion/feature/external-control/example/assets/external-control.gif" align = "right" height = "250px">